tgen/MARS/README.md

   space-separated strings only, with no additional characters.

   By default, IG_V and IG_C are listed in the file, corresponding to genes for all IG variable and IG constant regions.
-  IG_J (joining) is excluded because it does little to help assess purity.
+  IG_J (joining) and IG_D (diversity) are excluded because they do little to help assess purity.
 These strings correspond to the naming convention in the source GTF, and are not guaranteed to be universal.
 Consequently, when building a new GTF, the user should check the gene biotype tag to ensure the naming convention has not changed.